- Retirement

 -

 You can usually transfer other pensions into your Standard Life pension.
 This could make it easier to manage your money.
-However, it’s important to check with your other providers that you won’t lose any valuable benefits or guarantees, as this might not be right for everyone.
-You can find out more on our Transfer your Pension page.
+However, it’s important to check with your other providers that you won’t lose any valuable benefits or guarantees.
+Transferring isn't right for everyone.

 You can transfer your pensions by logging in to your plan online or by using the app.